Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Bystander intervention includes safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking, or other forms

 of sexual misconduct.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and

 effective intervention options, and taking action to intervene.

-UTI encourages campus community members to learn how to intervene in ways that are appropriate to the situation and fit each individual’s comfort level.
+Universal Technical Institute (UTI) encourages campus community members to learn how to intervene in ways that are appropriate to the situation and fit each individual’s comfort level.
 Possessing knowledge and understanding risk factors and warning signs help provide confidence

 when encountering a situation that isn’t right.
 The Not Anymore program reinforces the ACT approach as it relates to bystander intervention.

 Calling attention to the situation, calling someone for help, asking friends or co-workers to join the group, starting a conversation, or texting someone to see if they need help are ways to intervene as a bystander.
 Doing something is what matters.

 Risk reduction includes options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.

 The following are warning signs that you may be in an abusive relationship.
 If you are experiencing any of the following, you can contact UTI for help in locating appropriate resources.